cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/databases/shells/using-master-data-staging.md

 There are three approaches to sharing data between environments:

 1. [Share your production database with the staging application](/maestro/how-to-guides/databases/shells/sharing-db.html), which would allow read/write access to the database from your staging enviroment.
-In this scenario, we **strongly urge** you to look closely at how you will avoid writing incorrect data to the production database.
+In this scenario, we **strongly urge** you to plan for how you will avoid writing test or junk data to your production database.

 2. [Setup a master/slave database on the production environment](/maestro/how-to-guides/databases/database-replication.html) and connect to the slave from the staging environment.